LocalEpi/LEMMA-Shiny/src/main_page.md

 # Compartmental model used in LEMMA

-The LEMMA model is based on the [Santa Cruz County COVID-19 Model](https://github.com/jpmattern/seir-covid19) and is a discrete time SEIR model.
+The LEMMA model is a discrete time SEIR model.
 The model is fit to data using [Stan](https://mc-stan.org/).

 ![compartment](figures/SEIRModel.png "SEIR compartmental model")